Camping percolators · How-to guide

 Minimal grounds in the last cup of the Coletti Bozeman Camping Percolator after letting it rest for a few minutes.

-9. Pour and Enjoy
+Pour and enjoy

 Me using the attached cover hinge of the Coletti Bozeman Camping Coffee Percolator to keep the lid closed.